Dasharn/Network-Metrics-Dashboard/README.md

 The WebSocket server is implemented using Node.js and the `websocket` library.
 It establishes a WebSocket connection with clients and sends the current timestamp every 100 milliseconds.

-### Installation and Usage

-1. Install the required dependencies by running the following command: